theonaunheim/tutorials/README.md

 # tutorials
 MIT-licensed tutorials related to Python and Python data analysis

+Video walkthroughs of these tutorials and the manner in which they are set up are being made available [here](https://www.youtube.com/playlist?list=PL0K68QsPLDasgvcTuDnNCF5JX21o2YX67)

 This repository contains the following Python tutorials that require only Python:

 * **Python Sessions**